-Wisconsin is a state made for beach lovers.
-With more than 11,000 lakes, there are endless strips of soft sand to discover.
-Some beaches rise above the rest—they might not be well-known but they are worth seeking out and provide an unforgettable way to experience a Wisconsin summer day.
+With more than 11,000 lakes, Wisconsin is a state made for beach lovers.
+Some beaches rise above the rest—they might not be well-known, but they’re worth seeking out and provide an unforgettable way to experience a Wisconsin summer day.
 Here are three classic beaches to visit this summer.

-Less than three miles from Boulder Junction’s charming downtown, you’ll find Nichols Beach, a popular Northwoods swimming spot.
-At just 37 acres, it’s not a large lake, but the north side features a spacious public beach that’s ideal for summer relaxation.
-From Boulder Junction, follow Hwy K west, turn left on Hwy H and then left onto Nichols Lake Lane.
+A short bike ride (or drive) from Boulder Junction’s cozy downtown, you’ll find Nichols Beach, a popular Northwoods swimming spot.
+At just 37 acres, Nichols Lake not a large lake, but the north side features a spacious public beach that’s ideal for summer relaxation.
+From Boulder Junction, follow County Highway K west, turn left on County Highway H and then left onto Nichols Lake Lane.
 Nichols Lake Lane will dead end at the parking area for the beach.

 After a short drive from Milwaukee, you’ll find yourself in the charming community of West Bend.
 While West Bend is known for attractions like the renowned Museum of Wisconsin Art, it’s also a great place to take the family on a warm summer weekend.
 Head to Regner Community Park to find a soft sand beach that’s perfect for small kids.
 There’s also a splash pad and a cafe that serves concessions, so it’s a great place to spend the day.